adorsys/secure-token-service/docs/sts-usage.md

 ### third purpose

-The third functionality is tha Token generation.
+The third functionality is the Token generation.
 This functionality is less important, befause there exist a lot of frameworks for that.

 ## example use case